Jabrahamjohn/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1. hello world
--script that prints hello world
+0 - Write a script that prints “Hello, World”, followed by a new line to the standard output